lgthevinh/blogspace/README.md

 ## Usage

 Because the project is a platform, it is not meant to be used by a single user.
 Instead, it is meant to be used by multiple users.
 The users can create and publish blog posts, and read blog posts created by other users.

 - User should be able to create an account and log in.
 - User should be able to create and publish blog posts after verified by Blogspace verifier.
 - User should be able to read blog posts created by other users.

+Also this project is developed with responsive design, so it can be used on any device.

 ## Contributing